sjones-njones/Employee-Tracker/README.md

 ## Installation

-This app requires Inquirer to be installed to run properly.
+This app requires Inquirer, Mysql, and console.table to be installed to run properly.
+The user must run the NPM i command in the console to install the dependencies.

 ## Usage